osjacky430/tmr_listener/README.md

     // enjoy your happy debug time
     ```

-5. Script sending and response recieving is implemented separately, this means that if there are different nodes sending script command and subscribing to the response topic, user might get confused cause they are recieving responses they didn't send, which makes it relatively difficult to debug (ID is of no help under such circumstances).
-The only way to mitigate the situation is to limit the use to single ros package, or to ensure only one node is communicating to TMSVR at a time.
+5. Script sending and response recieving are implemented separately, this means that if there are different nodes sending script command and subscribing to the response topic, user might get confused cause they will recieve responses that they didn't send, which makes it relatively difficult to debug (ID is of no help under such circumstances).
+The only way to mitigate the situation is to limit the use to single ros package, or to ensure only one node is communicating to TM listen node at a time.

-`tmr_listener` is therefore here to overcome these drawbacks (point 1, 2, 4 and 5), while offering more functionality (point 3).
-The tutorial will give you a brief idea how this is done.
+To overcome the drawbacks mentioned above while offering more functionality, we need to implement it in a different way.
+See README.md under `tmr_listener/src` for more detail.
+The tutorial will guide you through this library, both listen node and ethernet service, and also showcase how the drawbacks are overcomed.

 ### Built with